DC801/BM-Badge/SD_Card/MAGE/README.md

 This technique will likely require maintaining a list of hint flags and being very careful about setting them, since it's possible to have multiple hint flags set to `true` at the same time.
 And if your "set all hint flags to false" script is incomplete, hints might be left on by accident.

 For games with a large number of hints this method can be difficult to debug.

-One disadvantage of this technique is its susceptibility to typos, as every hint flag is a string.
+Another disadvantage of this technique is its susceptibility to typos, as every hint flag is a string.

 > For BMG2020 we moved away from this technique because we were setting hint flags *a lot* — every time a hint flag was set, every other hint flag was *also* set.
 (The reset script set them all to `false`, even if they were already `false`.)
 We were going to log the [save flags](#save-flags-booleans) triggered by playtesters to do story timing analytics, but found that hint flags overwhelmed everything.